guekho64/MInecraft_Ubuntu_Installer/README.md

-# Minecraft_Ubuntu_Installer
+# Guekho64's Minecraft Installer for Ubuntu
 This repository was made to host the source code from my own script.
-This was done 'cause I want to share my software with all.
-You can help me to translate my script, or to do it even better! .
-Contact me for more Info: guekho64@gmail.com
+This was done 'cause I want to share my software with everyone.

-PD: This Installer was made in SPANISH.
-Want to translate it to your own language?
-FEEL FREE TO DO IT!
+To Do:

+*Add more language Translations (Wanna Help?)
+*If possible, Optimize my script (Wanna Help?)

+Contact me!

+Gmail: guekho64@gmail.com